Jddelara01/CafeScript/README.md

 ### Future Development Plans
     - To add a payment functionality.
 This functionality will then be mandatory for user to complete his/her order.
-    - To create a functionality that will store a receipt in a database and send a receipt to CafeScript cafe everytime a user completes an order so that employers of CafeScript can see the order of each customer.
+    - To create a functionality that will store a receipt in a database and send a receipt to CafeScript cafe designated email address everytime a user completes an order so that employers of CafeScript can see the order of each customer.

 ----